ruby-processing/JRubyArt/_posts/2015-11-21-getting_started.md

 ### Alternative JRuby-Complete Setup Debian (Mint, Ubuntu) ###

-Download and install latest Oracle jdk8 as above, for jdk9 use propane-2.7.0+ instead.
+Download and install latest Oracle jdk8 as above, although openjdk (upto jdk11) also seems to work.

 Install MRI ruby (must be at least ruby-2.3)